hdkslax/notes/310/6_Constraint_Satisfaction_Problems.md

 - $X_1+X_2=X_3$ is a **ternary constraint**(三元约束), because it involves 3 variables
 - $X_1+X_2=X_3$ = $\{(1,2,3),(3,4,7),(4,3,7)\}$
 - $X_1$ is even is a **unary** constraint, because it involves one variable
+  - **unary constraint** - the constraint only contains one variable
+  - **binary constraint** - the constraint contains two variables
+  - **ternary constraint** - the constraint contains 3 variables
+  - **k-ary constraints** - all different constraints
+    - `all_diff(x2,x3,x7,x8,x10)` , and $x_2 \in \{a\}$, that means `x2 = a`, so we cross $a$ in the domain of x3, x4, x7, x8, x10
+    - If there's another domain that only remain one value after the crossing process, then that value is the solution of that variable.
+    - If all variables are solved by this method, then we are using arc consistency to solve the problem
 - $X_1$ is even $=\{2,4\}$
 - looking at the triples in $X_1+X_2=X_3$, the only one where $X_1$ is even is $(4,3,7)$, and so the only solution to his problem is $(X1=4,X2=3,X3=7)$